PeterConstable/PythonTutorial/5_Bool_Comparisons.md

 ## Membership

 We learned earlier that strings are sequences of characters, and so can contain multiple characters.
 In that sense, you can think of them as _like_ a set.
-So, a question that can arise is whether a particular character is contained in the string—is it a member in the string's set?
+So, a question that can arise is whether a particular character is contained in—is a member of—the string?

->Note: ```set``` is a different type in Python, and ```str``` is not a sub-class of ```set```.
-We're using "set" here in an informal sense, not the ```set``` type.
-We'll learn about ```set``` and other container-like types in a later lesson.

-Python provides an operator that can be used to determine whether a character is contained in a string (or, more generally, whether an object is contained in a container-like object).
+Python provides an operator that can be used to determine whether a character is contained in a string.

 |Operator|Meaning|Example expression|
 |--------|-------|-------|